 We source unprocessed, eco-friendly ingredients from a wide range of Australian producers, in order to create delectable local goodies with a low carbon footprint.
-We never have and never will use any nasties in Vegan chocolate products, such as chemical additives or emulsifiers.
+We never have and never will use any nasties in Vegan chocolate products.
 Why?
 That’s an easy answer: Because chemical manufacturing has contributed to widespread destruction of ecological habitats and animal life, and that’s against our ethos.

 LOVINGLY HANDMADE PRODUCTS